expresso/router/README.md

 ### Zod extension

 The router also exports an extension of the Zod lib with an extra method, `openapi`.
 This method is used to add OpenAPI metadata to the schema, which will be used to generate the swagger documentation.
 The `openapi` method receives an object with the OpenAPI properties you want to add to the schema.

+This feature uses the underlying `extendZodWithOpenApi` function from the [@anatine/zod-openapi](https://www.npmjs.com/package/@anatine/zod-openapi) package.
+If you want to import your own Zod function, this is also possible, just make sure to use the `extendZodWithOpenApi` function from the same package.

 ```typescript
 import crypto from 'crypto';